Linux Graphical User Interface Explained

 The desktop manager

-When you enter a username and password on the login screen, the verifies the credentials.
+The desktop manager verifies the credentials when you enter a username and password on the login screen.
 If the credentials are correct, it presents a preconfigured graphical desktop manager.
-There are many desktop managers such as GNOME, KDE, Cinnamon, MATE, and Unity.
+Many desktop managers exist, such as GNOME, KDE, Cinnamon, MATE, and Unity.
+The default desktop manager in RHEL Linux is GNOME.
+It provides a simple and fast GUI interface to run programs and manage the system.

 activities menu